 - Overtraining usually takes weeks to months to develop

 - Rhabdo often happens after only 1 workout

-So, while rhabdo can be a sign of over-exercising , if you started to develop muscle pain, swelling, fatigue after just 1 workout, I'd suspect rhabdo and not overtraining syndrome.
+So, while rhabdo would technically be a sign of over-exercising, if you started to develop muscle pain, swelling, and fatigue after just 1 workout, I'd suspect rhabdo and not overtraining syndrome.